solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

 #### Install the Azure development workload for Visual Studio

 - Open the Visual Studio installer from the Start menu.
-Select **Modify** next to the **Visual Studio Community 2022** installation
+- Select **Modify** next to the **Visual Studio Community 2022** installation
 - Select the **Azure development** tile below the **Web & Cloud** header.
 Then, select **Modify** at the lower right-hand corner of the window

 ## Create the Function Application

 The application here is based on an Http Trigger that will then make a call into the Azure Database for MySQL instance and add some records.
 Create this function by performing the following steps.

-- Install the required software above
-- Open Visual Studio, select **Create a new project**
+- Open Visual Studio, if prompted, sign in
+- Select **Create a new project**
 - Search for **Azure Functions**
 - Select **C#** for the language
 - Select **Next**